muchas/reading-list/README.md

 - [Perceiver: General Perception with Iterative Attention](https://arxiv.org/abs/2103.03206)
   - Multiple approaches have been tried to mitigate attention O(n^2) time and memory complexity, but apparently asymetric attention with latent array makes it work quite well?
   - Attention maps from cross-attention layers don't look that convincing to me.
   - Transformer based NN architecture goes multi-modal, quite impressive.
-Wondering if the path forward is about less architectural bias and even more data.
+Wondering if the path forward is about less architectural bias and even more training data.